This magical recipe from Joshua McFadden's cookbook Six Seasons transforms stiff, hearty greens into a luscious, velvety sauce.

 - Kosher salt and black pepper

-- 1 pound kale, any variety works here | thick ribs/tough stems removed**
+- 1 pound kale, any variety works here; thick ribs/tough stems removed**

-- ½ pound dried pasta, such as rigatoni or pappardelle | any variety works here
+- 8 ounces dried pasta, such as rigatoni or pappardelle

 - ¾ cup freshly grated Parmigiano-Reggiano cheese